What is a SMART forecast?

 SMART productivity forecast for the month = Primary cost driver forecast/hours forecast

 SMART Forecast then uses Machine Learning to allocate the hours per day.
 It looks at the expected activity each day, as well as trends from previous periods to determine the daily staffing recommendation.
+The daily forecast is displayed in the graph, and are summed together to get the SMART MTD value.

 For example, if there are many check-outs on a Sunday, but housekeeping usually waits until Monday to clean all rooms, the SMART Forecast will recognize this and suggest more hours on the Monday, even if activity levels are higher on the Sunday.